shaik1002/biggitlabbomb/doc/user/project/issues/design_management.md

   Image thumbnails are stored as other uploads, and are not associated with a project but rather with a specific design model.

+  Newly created projects use hashed storage by default.

   A GitLab administrator can verify the relative path of a hashed-stored project by going to **Admin area > Projects** and then selecting the project in question.
 The **Relative path** field contains `@hashed` in its value.